Great Yarmouth and Gorleston Allotment Association

 Plot Sizes Explained What constitutes 1 Rod

-The "ROD" relates to the average length (5 yards) of the driving whip (rod) as illustrated above, a ploughman would tradidionally use to encourage the oxen/horses to "move on"
+The "ROD" relates to the average length (5 yards) of the driving whip (rod) a ploughman would tradidionally use to encourage the oxen/horses to "move on"

-1 Rod =5 yards Approx width by 1 yard length of each plot -
+1 Rod =5 yards by 1 linear yard the Approx width of each plot

-10 Rods = 50 yards Approx Length of each GY&GAA Plot
+10 Rods = 50 linear yards Approx Length of each GY&GAA Plot

 This plot size giving each tenant roughly a 250 Square yard plot.
-This when allotments were first conceived (early 1900’s) this was considered sufficient space to cultivate adequate crops to “supplement” an an average family over the year.
-It is reliably estimated that a current well cultivated plot with a knolegdable experienced and dedicated gardener may provide in excess of £800 worth of produce a year (2017)
+This when allotments were first conceived (early 1900’s) this was considered sufficient space to cultivate adequate crops to “supplement” an average family over the worst part of the year.
+It is reliably estimated that a current well cultivated plot with a knolegdable experienced and dedicated gardener may provide in excess of £1000 worth (approx retail values 2019) of produce a year

-I hope this info helps explain our methodolgy
+I hope this info may help to explain our methodolgy

 Plot sizes do vary according to shape (some are more wedge shaped) but may still constitute 1 plot

-Plot sizes vary across the nation -but the rod measurenent is STILL fairly consistent across the UK
+Plot sizes vary across the nation -but the rod measurenent is STILL fairly consistent across the UK.
+Costs may differ significantly?

 SEE ITEM (below) RECYCLE WITHOUT FIRE!!!